Reyansh14/Covid-19-Chronological-Visualization/README.md

 To Do:
 * Let the program automatically update the dataset every day
-* Add more visualizations for the total recovered cases and total deaths by country.
+* Add more visualizations for the total recovered cases and total deaths by country
+* Create a heatmap of the virus' spread